DanSunMDA/LEDEM/README.md

 ledem.sh preprocessTrain
 ```

 \<preprocessTrain\> extracts sequence and epigenetic features from given datasets for training intervals.
-To extract features, genome FASTA file, annotation GTF file, and one or more epigenetic dataset (histone modifications, DNA methylation, and/or chromatin accessibility) with file paths in CSV files are required.
+To extract features, genome FASTA file, you need to provide the annotation GTF file, and one or more epigenetic dataset (histone modifications, DNA methylation, and/or chromatin accessibility) with file paths in CSV files.

 Training intervals are composed of positive and negative examples in BED format.
 The fourth column denotes whether specific intervals are positive (1) or negative examples (0).